Zhen-Su/Maze-Hunt/README.md

     * 1.9.2 handle player exit lobby, then delete name from Host Lobby&Other Lobby
     * 1.9.3 update Host Lobby&Other Lobby (Host player exit game)
     * 1.9.4 add new feather, check the ip whether correct when the player enter ip in `JoinMazeScreen` class
+  * 2.0 The items can generate in the same location on the map.